RediSearch/RediSearch/docs/docs/Administration.md

 type: docs
 weight: 1
 description: >
-    "Notes on administration of the module"
+    Notes on administration of the module
 ---

 # RediSearch Administration Guide